 Watering is very important but, like everything else, it shouldn’t be overdone.
 Pond and well water are ideal but municipal tap water is far and away better than nothing.
 The chlorine in municipal tap water isn’t as great a concern as some people think.
 Most chlorine is driven off when it passes through the aerator in the sink faucet.
 If it feels better, fill your watering can the night before and let it sit until morning.

-pH of water is another concern that’s received undeserved attention.
+Managing the pH of water is another concern that’s received undeserved attention.
 Soil can buffer pH anomalies from water and so can most media.
 Water sources are rarely acidic.
 Most are slightly alkaline.
 Ideal pH range for potting media is 5.0 – 7.0 and mineral soil (i.e., less than 10% organic matter) is 5.5 to 6.5.
 If the pH of your soil or potting media is within an acceptable range, the pH of the water you’re using shouldn’t have a big effect.
 All bets are off with hydroponics.
 The pH of the water in a hydroponic system is critical because there’s nothing there to buffer it.

 Over-watering can cause a host of problems.
 Roots need oxygen and if you drown them, they suffocate and can develop diseases that thrive in a wet, warm, airless environment.
 Moreover (indoor growers), pesky little fungus gnats and root aphids love a constantly wet media.
 Over-watering is usually more of an issue with container plants.
 Plants growing in the ground outdoors are less likely to experience soil saturation.
 But, constant watering can leach out valuable nutrients in a well drained media or sandy soil.